-My research focuses on the connection between the built environment and human health, with a specific focus on developing a place-based approach to creating healthy and resilient communities across the lifespan.
+My research focuses on the connection between the built environment and human health, with a particular interest on the social and environmental determinants of health.
 I have been working on two research streams to push the boundary of interdisciplinary urban health research.
 One stream is related to applying the concept of “cities as data” to understand cities as invisible grids and overlapping networks made up of vast quantities of data from sensors to crowdsourcing platforms.
 Another stream uses “cities as a living lab” to assess the impact and effectiveness of place-based approaches to addressing the wider determinants of health inequalities.
-My goal is to bridge the gap between urban planning and public health to develop evidence-based policy solutions to addressing various health challenges related to the built environment.
+My goal is to work with local communities and stakeholders to develop an equitable and sustainable place-based approach to healthy aging and resilient places.

 - Urban Planning or Policy